A Quilt Concert Series #1 participant will receive a free package of English Paper Piecing Made Modern, Lucy Boston templates.

 Lucy Boston is famous for a number of things.

-Sometimes the solid color row is left off and just 1" squares and the center square block, connect everything together.
+Sometimes, the solid-color row is left off, and just 1" squares and the center square block connect everything together.

 I wanted to learn more about Lucy Boston.
 This book tells about her life and features wonderful pictures of her quilts.